 Space

-Heads up, comet-watchers!
-The ATLAS survey in Hawaii has discovered another new comet that could become bright in Earth’s skies.
-The discovery date is September 27, 2024.
-The comet is so new it’s still waiting for its name.
-But for now it has the designation of A11bP7I.
-Predictions for the comet have it reaching as bright as magnitude -5 to -7 when it comes closest to the sun, at perihelion, on October 28.
-Those ranges would make the comet even brighter than the brightest planet, Venus.
-It might even be visible in the daytime sky.
-However, keep in mind that comets are notoriously unpredictable.
+The ATLAS survey in Hawaii discovered another new comet that could become bright in Earth’s skies on September 27, 2024.
+It was first given the designation of A11bP7I, but now it’s officially C/2024 S1 (ATLAS).
+Predictions for the comet had it reaching as bright as magnitude -5 to -7 when it comes closest to the sun, at perihelion, on October 28.
+Will that still happen?
+We’ll have to wait and see.

-The Southern Hemisphere will have the best view before perihelion.
-After its close encounter with the sun (if it survives!) it could put on a fantastic show for the Northern Hemisphere in the morning skies.
+The Southern Hemisphere should have the best view before perihelion.
+After its close encounter with the sun (if it survived) it could put on a fantastic show for the Northern Hemisphere in the morning skies.
 It would definitely be something to wake up early for.

 A Kreutz sungrazer

 Will it become as bright as Ikeya-Seki?
 Not likely.
-The new comet is about 1 astronomical unit (AU) from the sun now.
-And it’s about 4 to 5 magnitudes dimmer than Ikeya-Seki was at that distance.
-The comet is currently around magnitude 15.
+When the new comet was about 1 astronomical unit (AU) from the sun, it was about 4 to 5 magnitudes dimmer than Ikeya-Seki was at that distance.

 Via Spaceweather